hajicj/MUSCIMarker/doc/source/controls.rst

     If you are not sure how a tool works from the description, experiment with it on the default image.

+Only one tool can be selected at a time.
+If there are no selected annotations, pressing "Escape" unselects the current tool.

 We will now describe the available tools.
 Going from the top down: